 Back when I was knee-deep in credit card debt I viewed credit cards as pure evil.
 The debt created a massive amount of stress for me in my everyday life and the battle to get out of the red was long and hard.

 After what seemed like years of making payments, my balance was finally paid off!

 It was time to cut up my credit cards and quit credit cards altogether… or was it?

 Once my last balance was paid off, I finally realized that credit cards can be your friend – and not only that, you can actually use them to make money.

 Below are some strategies to help you use credit cards to make and save money:

-1. Pay for Everything With Credit
+1. Pay For Everything With Credit

-2. Find the Optimal Rewards Card
+2. Find An Awesome Rewards Card

 3. Take Advantage of Additional Perks

-For example, many cards will offer free concierge services and free insurance on rental cars when you travel, and in some cases, your credit card will double the manufacturer’s standard warranty on items that you purchase.
+For example, many cards will offer free concierge services and free insurance on rental cars when you travel, and in some cases, your credit card will double the manufacturer’s standard warranty on items you purchase.

-4. Reduce Interest With Balance Transfers
+4. Use Balance Transfers Smartly

-6. Take Advantage of Teaser Offers
+5. Take Advantage of Teaser Offers

 When you use your credit card for purchases, there is one simple rule to keep in mind: If you can’t afford to pay it off by the end of the month, then you can’t afford it at all.